 If your pet has a pre-existing condition you want to cover, you will need to look into specific pre-existing condition pet insurance – a specialist product which can provide your pet with the cover it needs, but it might be more expensive than standard policies and have more restrictions on what the policy covers.

-Please note: Asda Pet Insurance, underwritten by Fairmead insurance, does not cover pre-existing medical conditions.
+Please note: Asda Pet Insurance, underwritten by West Bay Insurance, does not cover pre-existing medical conditions.

 Can pet insurance pay vets directly?